Ramda's mapAccum function

 You can use the generated list to create a string that draws a line in an svg.

-This example uses JSX.
+example uses JSX.